-Here at Einstein Plumbing, Heating, and Cooling, we would like to remind you that winter is coming and now is the best time to get your home plumbing system, furnace, and boiler ready for the cold weather to come.
-A preventive maintenance or catching minor plumbing problems before they turn into huge problems does not take much of your time and will pay off in the end.
+Here at Einstein Plumbing, Heating, and Cooling, we would like to remind you that winter is coming, and now is the best time to get your home plumbing system, furnace, and boiler ready for the cold weather.
+Preventive maintenance or catching minor plumbing problems, before they turn into huge problems, does not take much of your time and will pay off in the end.
 Consider the following plumbing tips below:

 Learn How to Shut Off Your Water

 If you are planning to travel or be away from your home for a week or longer, you should learn how to turn your water off at the main water valve.
 It’s one of the most important plumbing tips to follow.
 It will help avoid and prevent any flooding surprises in your home while you’re gone.
 Shut off the valve and then turn on all the faucets in your home to drain the water from the pipes.

 If you want your garden hose to last another year, it’s necessary that you properly stow it away.
 Disconnect the hose, drain the water, and store it in a place that will not reach freezing point.
 Water that’s left inside the hose can freeze up resulting in the hose breaking.

 Turn Off Your Hose Bib